 The state was the first to challenge the federal ban on sports betting, and it was able to win a decision from the US Supreme Court in 2018.
 Since that time, other states have tried to emulate the success of NJ sports betting, but none have been able to keep up with the amount of sportsbooks, bet types, and markets available to wager on.

 The NJ sports betting industry has evolved over time, but most of the initial rules and regulations remain in place.
 Nevada used to be the sports betting capital in the US, but that title now belongs to the Garden State.

 New Jersey Sportsbooks

-One of the biggest reasons that New Jersey has climbed to the top in the sports betting industry is due to their registration laws.
-Bettors can register for a sports betting account online, and they don’t even have to step foot in a retail casino or sportsbook to start placing bets.
+One of the biggest reasons that New Jersey has climbed to the top in the sports betting industry is due to its registration laws.
+Bettors can register for sports betting accounts online, and they don’t even have to step foot in a retail casino or sportsbook to start placing bets.
 This is not only beneficial to residents looking to get in on NJ online sports betting, but it is also a huge bonus for bettors from other states that might be visiting, driving through, or passing by.